Red X iconGreen tick iconYellow tick icon

 Explores how twentieth and twenty-first-century writers have challenged the boundaries of poetry, literature, and the arts and how this poetic revolt relates to wider social, cultural, and technological change.

-ENGL319: Poetic Revolt from Soho to Social Media explores the place of language, literature, and art in our rapidly changing world.
-You will investigate how writers over the past century have created radically new forms of literature in response to dramatic changes in society, technology, politics, art, culture, and language.
+Poetic Revolt from Soho to Social Media explores the place of language, literature, and art in our rapidly changing world.
+You will investigate how writers—from London and New York to Jamaica to Aotearoa New Zealand—have over the past century created radically new forms of literature.
+You will explore how these poetic revolutions respond to dramatic changes in society, technology, politics, art, culture, and language—from the First World War to anticolonial movements and Instagram.
 You will study how contemporary writers build on this tradition of poetic revolt as they continue to push the boundaries of language and literature today.
 You will also have the option of linking theory to practice by producing your own creative work.

 About this paper